 About Matthew Aucoin

 Matthew Aucoin (b.
 1990) is a composer, conductor, poet, and pianist.
 A 2012 graduate of Harvard College (summa cum laude), he also earned a graduate diploma in composition while studying with Robert Beaser at Juilliard School of Music.
 He is the youngest member of the Metropolitan Opera's team of assistant conductors, while also serving in various conducting roles for the Chicago Symphony Orchestra, Juilliard Opera, The Civic Orchestra of Chicago, Rome Opera Orchestra and the Los Angeles Philharmonic.
-In 2015 Aucoin will premiere two new operas,Crossing with the American Repertory Theatre, directed by Diane Paulus, and an opera for young people with the Lyric Opera of Chicago.
+In 2015 Aucoin premiered two new operas,Crossing with the American Repertory Theatre, directed by Diane Paulus, and an opera for young people with the Lyric Opera of Chicago.

 PEM's Present Tense Initiative advances innovative presentations and interpretations of visual art as well as a wider range of contemporary artistic expression, including music, literature and contemporary thought.
 As part of the Present Tense Initiative, PEM's Composer–in–Residence program features rising talents and adventuresome performances of contemporary classical music, inspired by the museum's environment and collection.